eduardogott/obsidian-md-backup/1. Mental notes/Recurring/Larissa.md

 ---

 # 💫 Feeling:
-> She's an old fried that I keep remembering of.
+> She's an old friend that I keep remembering of.

 ---